StanfordCBCL/StenosisTool/README.md

 - [x] Construct Pipeline for Healthy Model
 - [] Construct Pipeline for Unhealthy Model
+    - Errors
+        - [] Code Parasolid -> Polydata does not work in Python.
+Use GUI
+        - [] Code Centerline_Gen does not work in Python.
+Use GUI.
 - [] Write Paper

 ## Installation